 Question: What does an auto policy mean when it says Exclusion of Work Loss (included) in policy?
-Some quote as Named Insured and some are both Named Insured and resident Relatives.
+Some quotes say named insured and some say both named insured and resident relatives.

 Answer: An auto policy that says “exclusion of work loss (included)” in policy would mean that the car insurance policy that you have or are purchasing has excluded coverage for lost wages.
 Typically, this exclusion is under the personal injury protection (PIP) portion of a policy.